Request Demo

 In an increasingly competitive market, healthcare providers rely on service quality to stand out to consumers.
 The consequences of patient no-shows and missed appointments are therefore quite steep:

-• Inability to effectively serve established patients.
+• Your practice is unable to effectively serve established patients.

-Why do patients no-show for appointments?
+Why patients don't show up for appointments?

 Patients miss appointments for a variety of reasons:

-Online apathy describes the phenomenon of people, over the internet, behaving in ways that they wouldn’t otherwise in real life.
+• Online apathy: The internet and smartphones have made life remarkably convenient, but their dramatic rise hasn’t come without challenges, including online apathy.
+Online apathy describes the phenomenon of people behaving online in ways that they wouldn’t otherwise in “real life.”
 Think of “ghosting” someone on a dating app.
-No-shows are the healthcare equivalent of ghosting.
+No-shows are the healthcare equivalent of that.

 • Disengagement: The United States has astonishingly low patient engagement rates.
 Disengaged patients are more likely to miss appointments.